adobeio/adobeio-documentation/events/intro/webhook_docs_intro.md

 #### Response

-You can either respond by placing the challenge value directly in the response body
+You can either respond by placing the challenge value directly in the response body:

 ```restclient
 HTTP/1.1 200 OK